-- Level of cardio during Warmup is easy and your quality of breathing should be very relaxed and can easily carry on a conversation.
+- The level of cardio during Warmup is easy and your quality of breathing should be very relaxed and can easily carry on a conversation.

 - 14 Minutes – In Interval Training, you raise your heart rate to Zone 2 by increasing intensity.

 - Running faster can usually increase your cardio workout intensity.
-Level of exertion is moderate and talking should get difficult during this Interval Training.
+The level of exertion is moderate and talking should get difficult during this Interval Training.

 - 3 Minutes – The purpose of this 3-minute cooldown is to slowly bring down your heart rate to Zone 1 to prevent dizziness when stopping an intense activity.

 - Use of a treadmill is an excellent way to add incline during your interval training, but if you don’t have access to one, you can use other types of cardio such as running outside or biking.

 What’s important is you aiming to reach your target heart rate zone during each phase.

 This is a part of our 30 Day Workout Plan that consists of 4 weekly cardio workout routines and 4 weekly strength training routines.